► First UK drive of the Ford Focus in ST Line form

 CAR lives with a Ford Focus RS: don't miss our long-term test review

 Inside, it has more rear legroom (by 5cm; it feels more), a deeper boot and a cleaner, crisper dashboard with clearer displays and a bigger touchscreen in two sizes according to grandness.
-Crucially, the air-con controls are still real knobs and buttons and don't require digging through a screen menu.
+Crucially, the air-con controls are still real knobs and buttons and don't require digging through a screen menu, even if they are sited too low to speed read.

 The centre console, now lower and less looming, has lost its manual handbrake, a move which will be welcomed by some and regretted by others.

-There's a credible air of quality, with tight gaps and yielding surfaces, but the top of the dashboard feels disappointingly sticky unless you have the stitched-and-clad Vignale version, of which more later.
-Top Focuses get a B&O Play stereo system, a wireless phone-charging pad and Ford's latest SYNC 3 multimedia interface.
+There's a credible air of quality, with tight gaps and yielding surfaces, but the top of the dashboard feels disappointingly sticky unless you have the stitched-and-clad Vignale version.
+Top Focuses get a B&O Play stereo system (which sounds excellent), a wireless phone-charging pad and Ford's latest SYNC 3 multimedia interface (which you'll either love or hate).

 Driven: the new Ford Fiesta ST hot hatch

-Yet better, it does all this with a ride quality that you don't notice at first, so good is it at smothering disturbances and keeping the Focus's lighter, but still considerable, mass under control.
-Road roar is unusually well isolated, too.
+Models with the contrl blade rear are blessed with a ride quality that you don't notice at first, so good is it at smothering disturbances and keeping the Focus's mass under control.
+Road roar is unusually well isolated, too, far better than the car it replaces.

-It's sad to report, then, that the calm, supple, brilliantly-judged damping we encountered in the ST-Line has gone AWOL when CCD is involved.
+It's sad to report, then, that the calm damping of the ST-Line is lost when CCD is specified.
 Whatever the setting, the body is forever gently heaving and abruptly chopping, only the frequency of heave altering with changed damper settings.
 It never quite settles.
 More work needed here…

 New Ford Focus prices, trims and specs